Mutual of Omaha sells different types of life insurance products. The company emphasizes no-exam options and flexible products.

 Whole life and universal life build cash value on a tax-deferred basis.
 Term life doesn't build cash value.

-For this Mutual of Omaha review, we analyzed term life rates for a 40-year-old male nonsmoker in average health seeking $500,000 in coverage on a 20-year term.
-Rates were sourced from quotes collected from the company.
+For this review, we analyzed 20-year term life rates for 40-year-old male and female nonsmokers in average health across coverage levels from $100,000 to $1 million.
+Rates were sourced from quotes collected from the company and compared against our database of more than 30 insurers to determine affordability rankings.

 Related Pages: Other Company Reviews